-The Authority accepts SKM's findings that the expenditure proposed for 2010/11 remain in the budget.
-The Authority will review the budget for 2011/12 and beyond further before making a decision on the prudency and efficiency of these costs.
-The revised expenditure profile is presented in Table 29 below.
+The Authority accepted SKM's findings that the expenditure proposed for 2010/11 remain in the budget.
+The Authority noted that it will review the budget for 2011/12 and beyond further before making a decision on the prudency and efficiency of these costs.
+The revised expenditure profile is presented in Table 31 below.